InventoryManagement.jl

 Overview

-• Producers: Nodes where inventory transformation takes place (e.g., intermediates or final materials are produced).
-Reactive systems, including those with co-products, can be modelled using Bills of Materials (see Model Inputs section).
+• Producers: Nodes where inventory transformation takes place (e.g., raw materials are converted to intermediates or finished goods).
+Material transformation, including reactive systems with co-products, are modeled using Bills of Materials (see Model Inputs section).

-• Distributors: Intermediate nodes where inventory is stored and distributed (e.g., distribution centers).
+• Distributors: Nodes where inventory is stored and distributed (e.g., distribution centers).

-The simplest network that can be modeled is one with a single market with one producer or distributor.
+The simplest network that can be modeled is one with a single retailer (distributor) with external demand (market) that is supplied by a warehouse (distributor).
 However, more complex systems can be modelled as well.

-The SupplyChainEnv can also potentially be used in conjunction with ReinforcementLearning.jl to train a Reinforcement Learning agent.
+The SupplyChainEnv can also potentially be used in conjunction with ReinforcementLearning.jl to train a Reinforcement Learning agent that places replenishment orders (actions) throughout the network.

 This package generalizes and extends and the inventory management environment available in OR-Gym.